A portable generator is a simple and inexpensive option for keeping your lights and appliances running when the power goes out to your house.

 Manual vs. Universal Transfer Switches

-There are two different types of transfer switches commonly available: manual transfer switches and universal transfer switches.
+There are two different types of transfer switches commonly available: manual and universal.

 Universal transfer switches automate this process.
 You can designate which outlets and appliances have priority, and the transfer switch will automatically turn breakers on and off to keep the total power draw below your generator’s maximum rated load.